top of page

 Community Works Services

-Adult Job Training Programs – Culinary Arts and ESL
+Adult Job Training Programs – Culinary Arts and ESOL

 Culinary Arts and English as a Second Language Training Program The Education & Training Branch partners with the New England Culinary Arts Training (NECAT) and the East Boston YMCA Branch to deliver a dual language job training program in the culinary arts.
 This integrated education and training program provides contextualized English instruction and job training in both Spanish and English.
 The program combines English instruction and literacy activities with workforce preparation activities, workforce training, employment supports, and industry recognized credentialing.